WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Battery_Circuits/index.md

 Total voltage is the same as a single battery, but they last x number of batteries.

+## Battery Capacity

+[mAh is additive, but assuming a fixed load that, it will deplete x # of batteries in serial, vs. parallel]

 ## [Next - Review](../Review)